-We have audited the accompanying consolidated financial statements of Gillanders Arbuthnot & Company Limited (hereinafter referred to as "the Holding Company") and its foreign subsidiary and a step down foreign subsidiary (the Holding Company and its subsidiaries/step down subsidiary together referred to as "the Group") comprising of the consolidated balance sheet as at March 31 2024, the consolidated statement of profit and loss (including other comprehensive income), the consolidated cash flow statement and the consolidated statement of changes in equity for the year then ended, and notes to the consolidated financial statements, including material accounting policies and other explanatory information (hereinafter referred to as "the consolidated financial statements").
+We have audited the accompanying consolidated financial statements of Gillanders Arbuthnot and Company Limited (hereinafter referred to as "the Holding Company") and its foreign subsidiary and a step down foreign subsidiary (the Holding Company and its subsidiary/step down subsidiary together referred to as "the Group") comprising of the consolidated balance sheet as at March 31, 2025, the consolidated statement of profit and loss (including other comprehensive income), the consolidated statement of cash flow and the consolidated statement of changes in equity for the year then ended, and notes to the consolidated financial statements, including a summary of material accounting policies and other explanatory information (hereinafter referred to as "the consolidated financial statements").

-In our opinion and to the best of our information and according to the explanations given to us and based on the consideration of reports of other auditors on separate financial statements and on the other financial information of the subsidiaries, step down subsidiary and the MICCO division (branch), the aforesaid consolidated financial statements give the information required by the Companies Act, 2013 ("the Act") in the manner so required and give a true and fair view in conformity with Indian Accounting Standards prescribed under section 133 of the Act read with Companies (Indian Accounting Standard) Rules,2015, as amended (Ind AS) and other accounting principles generally accepted in India, of the consolidated state of affairs of the Group as at March 31, 2024, of its consolidated loss and other comprehensive income, consolidated cash flows and the consolidated statement of changes in equity for the year ended on that date.
+In our opinion and to the best of our information and according to the explanations given to us and based on the consideration of reports of other auditors on separate financial statements and on the other financial information of the subsidiary, step down subsidiary and the Holding Company's Engineering (MICCO) Division (branch) as were audited by the other auditors, the aforesaid consolidated financial statements give the information required by the Companies Act, 2013 ("the Act") in the manner so required and give a true and fair view in conformity with Indian Accounting Standards (Ind AS) prescribed under section 133 of the Act read with Companies (Indian Accounting Standard) Rules,2015, as amended and other accounting principles generally accepted in India, of the consolidated state of affairs of the Group as at March 31, 2025, of its consolidated profit including other comprehensive income, their consolidated cash flows and the consolidated changes in equity for the year ended on that date.